masscollabs/cmf/README.md

 And also we plan a portal to analyse the code , git workflow and more...

+And also from now on it is a replacement for GTK+ and Qt and similar technologies !...

 # License

 convergents maintainers framework